ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 This document uses terminology from {{CONNECT-UDP}} and notational conventions from {{!QUIC=RFC9000}}.
 This document uses the terms Boolean, List, and String from {{Section 3 of !STRUCTURED-FIELDS=RFC9651}} to specify syntax and parsing.
-This document uses Augmented Backus-Naur Form and parsing/serialization behaviors from {{!ABNF=RFC5234}}.
+This document uses Augmented Backus-Naur Form (ABNF) and parsing/serialization behaviors from {{!ABNF=RFC5234}}.

 # Bound UDP Proxying Mechanism {#mechanism}